Motivic invariant of real polynomial functions and Newton polyhedron: Motivic measure for arc space

 \end{exam}

-In other words, arcs with some components equal to zero can be seen, as a finite order, as being the image under truncation of arcs with bigger order.
-We will use this description in order to compute in section \ref{poly} the arc spaces associated to a given real analytic function germ as follows.
+In other words, truncated arcs with some components equal to zero, can be seen as the image under truncation of arcs with higher orders.
+We will use this remark in order to compute in section \ref{poly} the arc spaces associated with a given real polynomial function germ.